 That doesn’t sound like much, but if you’re at the ground floor of a business venture, it only costs $9 per month.
 Obviously you won’t get anything too fancy for $9 per month, and this really is bare bones email marketing, but, it does have more of a professional feel than other entry-level products.

 All tiers include some level of automation, and these increase as you go up.
 At the second tier, you’ll get access to inbox previews, which is a nice feature.
 One of my favorite things that I like to see in email marketing though is time zone delivery.
 It’s actually somewhat of a rarity.

 What it means is that your subscribers will receive the email at the same time, regardless of time zone.
 For example, if you set an email to be delivered at 8pm, it’ll be delivered at 8pm in New York or 8pm in Dublin: it depends where the subscriber is.

 Campaign Monitor is incredibly simple and intuitive to use, but if you find yourself struggling, they have plenty of support available, at increasing level as you go through the tiers, starting with basic email support at the first tier, right up to one-on-one support at the top tier.

-Mad Mimi is an email platform that Shopify themselves tout for using with their system.
+Mad Mimi is an email platform that Shopify themselves tout for using with their system as a preferred email marketing app.
 It’s owned by GoDaddy, and I can’t work out if their mentions by Shopify are from an overlapping business interest somewhere.